After creating a composite shot, the first thing you need to do is add some layers to the timeline.

 You can drag anything in your Media list straight into a composite shot.
 Simply find the media asset you want to use and drag it from the list onto your timeline.

 When you drag media onto the timeline you need to choose where you want it to go.
 A blue indicator shows where the layer will be dropped.

 If you drag over the layer listing you will only see a single line indicating the layer placement.
 In this case the layer will always begin at frame 0.
 If you want to specify a start frame, drag over the layer view.

 Every item in a composite shot exists on its own layer, so each layer can only hold a single item.
 This means that each time you add something to the composite shot a new layer is created.

-3D effects include the particle simulator and gunfire.
+Standard 3D effects are found in the Quick 3D folder.
 These are located in the Effects library but behave differently to the other effects.

 While other effects can only be applied to an existing clip or layer, 3D effects create a new, dedicated layer on the timeline.

 Note that advanced 3D features including the full Particle simulator are available in HitFilm Pro.

 HitFilm can create layers internally.
 These allow for procedural content which does not rely on eternal media, or which can be combined with external media.